Updated June 28, 2019.

 While the terms retargeting and remarketing are often used interchangeably, ‘Remarketing’ is a an umbrella term that can be used to encompass broader aspects of marketing such as creative innovations, dynamic pricing whereas retargeting is more restrictive and refers largely to "targeting" capabilities.

 To make remarketing cost-effective, bidding for the user on his/her propensity to convert as well as showing a personalized proposition via dynamic creatives becomes paramount.
 At InMobi, we recently launched our remarketing platform that solves for these challenges and has delivered some compelling results for our clients.
 The InMobi Remarketing Platform is an app-to-app remarketing platform that is designed and optimized for mobile.
 Built for mobile-first businesses, InMobi Remarketing is a comprehensive solution to fulfill performance marketing goals at each step of the user lifecycle post-acquisition that allows activating users by nudging them to (first) purchase, retargeting users to drive repeat purchases, and reactivating dormant users to engage and purchase.

 Mobile remarketing is an important lever in building customer loyalty and lifetime value for a wide range of performance marketers and app developers including, but not limited to - retail, gaming, on-demand services such as taxi, entertainment and travel verticals.
 Below are a few examples of how advertisers can leverage remarketing:

-Here is a short informative video on the InMobi Remarketing Platform.
-You can check out our solution at http://www.inmobi.com/advertisers/remarketing and read more about our recent launch at http://www.inmobi.com/company/press/inmobi-launches-industrys-first-remarketing-platform-optimized-for-mobile/
+Here is a short informative video to watch to learn more.
+You can check out our solution at https://www.inmobi.com/dsp and read more at http://www.inmobi.com/company/press/inmobi-launches-industrys-first-remarketing-platform-optimized-for-mobile/.